-The Illinois River Trail (#1161) between Briggs Creek and Black Rock Creek was burned by the 2018 Klondike Fire; you are advised to check with the Forest Service for current trail conditions.
+Sections of the Illinois River Trail (#1161) between Briggs Creek and Oak Flat (West) were burned by the 2002 Biscuit Fire, the 2017 Chetco Fire, and the 2018 Klondike Fire.
+You are advised to check with the Forest Service for current trail conditions.

 Pine Flat and the Florence Way Trail (USFS #1219A) are NOT part of the #1161.
 The Florence Way Trail is …overgrown, filled in with downed trees, arduous to pass, and quite difficult to find in many places – it should be avoided.